 Financially Preparing for Life’s Major Milestones

 Throughout life, everyone faces significant changes that affect them personally and also financially.
 While some of these changes happen with little warning, there are others that you often have time to prepare for.
 For these life milestones, it’s important to prepare yourself mentally and emotionally but also financially.
 Big life changes often also mean big changes for your finances as well.

 Here are some ways that you can prepare financially for four of life’s biggest changes.

 Financially Preparing to Get Married

 Getting married is a joyous time and it’s also a significant life change.
 This is when you start sharing your life with another person, and that includes your finances.
 The first step is to talk about your individual financial situations and to be honest with one another.
 Having this talk and getting everything out in the open will prevent conflicts and financial trouble in the future, even if it’s not a comfortable conversation to have.
-The more you know about your financial situation, it easier it becomes to plan for the future.
+The more you know about your financial situation, the easier it becomes to plan for the future.

 It’s important to set goals for yourselves, both individually and as a couple.
 If each person in the relationship has different goals, you’ll either need to figure out how to make both happen or learn to prioritize without getting into arguments.
 This can sometimes be difficult but staying calm and communicating openly and honestly can help.
 If one partner is a shopaholic (for example) and the other partner is frugal with money or a saver, this could become a point of contention in the relationship.
 But open dialogue will help, as will honesty.